raomin/ESPAltherma/README.md

 3. Edit the file `src/setup.h` as follows:
     - enter your wifi and mqtt settings
     - select your RX TX GPIO pins connected to the X10A port. *The ESP32 has 3 serial ports.
 The first one, Serial0 is reserved for ESP<-USB->PC communication and ESP Altherma uses the Serial0 for logging (as any other project would do).
 So if you open the serial monitor on your PC, you'll see some debug from ESPAltherma.
 ESP32 can map any GPIO to the serial ports.
-Do NOT use the main Serial0 GPIOs RX0/TX0.*
+Do NOT use the main Serial0 GPIOs RX0/TX0.* * The ESP8266 only has 1.5 Serial ports so it uses a software based serial driver.
+You can choose any pins, but some will stop you from being able to use the console*

-      Try to stick to the RX2/TX2 of your board (probably GPIO16/GPIO17). **For M5StickC or M5StickCPlus, 26 and 36 will automatically be used if you selected the corresponding environment**.
+      For ESP32 try to stick to the RX2/TX2 of your board (probably GPIO16/GPIO17). **For M5StickC or M5StickCPlus, 26 and 36 will automatically be used if you selected the corresponding environment**.
+For ESP8266 pins 4 & 5 (D2 & D1 on the NodeMCUv2) are known to work well.

     - uncomment the `#include` line corresponding to your heat pump.
 E.g.